 Step 1: Choose a niche

 A niche, simply put, is what your blog will be about.
 Note that a niche isn’t just a topic, but something more than that.

-It’s recommended to let your niche be something you love, are passionate about, have interested in, and can be monetized.
+It’s recommended to let your niche be something you are passionate about, have an interest in, are good at, and can be monetized.

 Let’s say you’re passionate about how to stay fit and healthy.
 Your blog can focus on fitness tips, tools to use to keep fit, and fitness products you recommend.

 And if you love traveling you can as well be a travel blogger.
 Have your camera and take high-quality videos and photos and create content on a blog, such as travel tips, destination reviews, etc.